2win9s/Fastlane/sentiment analysis (work in progress/README.md

-UPDATE: many more bugs in code, trying to optimise C++ code is a nightmare, I've got more bugs than a wasp nest
+UPDATE: many more bugs in code, trying to optimise C++ code is a nightmare, I've got more bugs than a wasp nest.
+I should also use a profiler but trying to minimise unecessary memory allocations as a rule of thumb seems to speed things up quite nicely